Norwich University of the Arts

 - The university welcomes students from more than 40 countries and NUA's International Office hosts a comprehensive orientation programme (the Arrivals Lounge) and a year-long series of social events to help overseas students understand British culture and better integrate into the community.

 English Language Requirements

-- We require IELTS 6.0 academic module or equivalent, with a minimum score of 5.5 in each component of the exam for BA and MA courses.
+- A UKVI-approved IELTS scoring 6.0 overall (with a minimum score of 5.5 in each component of the exam for BA and MA courses), or equivalent.

 Bursaries and Scholarships

 - Please refer to the university website for details.